lsandini/cgmsim-site/docs/model/food.md

     For bigger meals, the excess carbs over 40g are divided in fast and slow absorbing parts.
 The ratio of fast absorbing carbs is **randomly computed to be 10-40 % of the carb excess**.
 So for a meal declared as 100g, the first 40 are fast carbs.
 The remaining 60g will be divided randomly in slow and fast parts.
 You'll find out sooner or later.

-In the current version of the algorithm, the fast carbs will be absorbed according to the bilinear model mentioned above, over a period of time of one hour (!).
-The remaining (slow) carbs are absorbed in a similar fashion, but over a period of 4 hours.
-This can be set in the interactive setup script !
+In the current version of the algorithm, the fast carbs will be absorbed according to the bilinear model mentioned above, over a period of time of one hour.
+The remaining (slow) carbs are absorbed in a similar bilinear fashion, but over a period of 4 hours.
+This can be set in the interactive setup script during installation.